 Additionally, tallness of the White Pine tree can reach 80 to 100 feet.
 There are some that grow to about 230 feet tall, and they are the tallest tree in eastern North America.
 Width can get up to 4 1/2 feet across.
 Constraining the height for a couple of years by pruning the top leaders of the tree to slow them down, will add to their value.

 Furthermore, one can find the White Pine in the southern Appalachian Mountains.
-Moreover, one can find them in Great Smoky Mountains National Park, and in other states such as Pennsylvania, Michigan, and Illinois.
+Moreover, one can see them in the Great Smoky Mountains National Park, and in other states such as Pennsylvania, Michigan, and Illinois.